guisehn/guisehn.com/_posts/2019-08-23-access-sequelize-transaction-model-validator.md

 </pre>
 </div>

-As you can see, both the product and customer queries of the validation are running outside the transaction, and since the transaction hasn't been commited yet, it hasn't been able to find the customer inside the validator, triggering a TypeError when trying to access the `age` property.
+As you can see, both the product and customer queries of the validation are running outside the transaction, and because the transaction hasn't been commited yet, it hasn't been able to find the customer inside the validator, triggering a TypeError when trying to access the `age` property.

 But how to pass the transaction to your queries in a case like that?